Sharon Butler: Early life and education

-Butler was born in New London, Connecticut, and moved to New York City in the late 1980s.
+Butler was born in New London, Connecticut, grew up in Stonington, Connecticut, and moved to New York City in the late 1980s.
 She has a B.A. in Art History from Tufts University (Medford, MA), a B.F.A. in Painting from Massachusetts College of Art (Boston, MA), and an M.F.A. in Art from the University of Connecticut (Storrs, CT), where she studied with Deborah Dancy, Walter McConnell.

 Exhibitions

 Butler has shown her work internationally at galleries in Baltimore, Birmingham, Brooklyn, Boston, Chicago, Hartford, Miami, London, Los Angeles, Paris, New York, Seattle, Tuscaloosa, and other cities.
 In 2014, she was the inaugural resident at Counterproof Press where she published a series of etchings that foreshadowed her interest in geometric drawing.

 Jennifer Baahng Gallery (New York, NY), Theodore:Art (Brooklyn, NY), Pocket Utopia (New York, NY), and SEASON (Seattle, WA) are among the galleries with which Butler has been affiliated.
 Her work is in collections at the William Benton Museum of Art (Storrs, CT), Eastern Connecticut State University (Willimantic CT), Southern New Hampshire University, and has been published in the Harvard Review.